Continued from part 2, on the grounds for the universal gospel call

 - Therefore, the atonement extends to you.

-But I think it goes without saying that the Owenist is playing a bit of a game here.
+But by now it goes without saying that the Owenist is playing a bit of a game here.
 The first premise is conveniently incomplete.
 “If you believe, then you will be saved”—but believe what?
 Obviously “the promise of salvation.”
 But that either refers to the very statement at hand, or to the promise that salvation is availed to him.
 It can’t be the former, namely that “if you believe you will be saved,” because that leads to a vicious infinite regress: if you believe that if you believe you will be saved; if you believe that if you believe that if you believe you will be saved; and so on.
-But it can’t be the latter either, since that would run afoul of the argument I’ve already given in part 2, and briefly reiterated here, which establishes the impossibility of believing the promise without prior knowledge that you’re elect.
+But it can’t be the latter either, since that would run afoul of the impossibility of believing the promise without prior knowledge that you’re elect.

-Thus, I believe my objections all succeed: limited satisfaction is incompatible with federal headship and forensic imputation; it makes a universal gospel call impossible and impugns God’s justice and truthfulness; and ultimately—pressed consistently—it removes God’s word as the grounds for Christian faith, and turns assurance into something alarmingly similar to wishful thinking.
+Thus, I think my objections all succeed: limited satisfaction is incompatible with federal headship and imputation; it makes a universal gospel call impossible, impugning God’s justice and truthfulness; and ultimately—pressed consistently—it removes God’s word as the grounds for Christian faith, turning assurance into something alarmingly similar to wishful thinking.

 Does this mean that the satisfaction has to be unlimited?
 It certainly seems to imply it; but there are some objections against that view which must be considered on their own merits.
 The next three parts of this series will therefore attend to that task.